 ■ The Children's Medical Program provides medical and/or surgical care to children with chronic or disabling conditions.
 The service is available to state residents up to 21 years of age.
-Conditions covered by the Children's Medical Program include major orthopedic, neurological, cardiac, and other chronic conditions such as cystic fibrosis, sickle cell anemia, and hemophilia.
+Conditions covered by the Children's Medical Program (CMP) include major orthopedic, neurological, cardiac, and other chronic conditions such as cystic fibrosis, sickle cell anemia, and hemophilia.

 The program currently operates 698 clinic sessions per year at 21 separate sites throughout the state to provide specialized care in the local community in addition to a central multi-discipline clinic in Jackson at Blake Clinic for Children.
+Each Public Health District employs a CMP coordinator to assist with case management needs for children with special health care needs and their families.

-In FY 1997, the program spent more than \$5 million on diagnostic and treatment services for 7,000 children.
+In FY 1998, the program spent \$6 million on diagnostic and treatment services for 6,249 children.
 Services included hospitalization, physicians' services, appliances, and medications.